wanderbumble/poker/README.md

 # Run locally
-To run the project locally type 'npm run dev' in a Terminal window
+Run npm-install if you have not already.
+Then to run the project locally type 'npm run dev' in a Terminal window